SmitaAlone/Business-360/README.md

 As the database is MySQL in this project, we need to import the datasets from Mysql database to PowerBi by providing the Database access credential

+Data Modeling

+Data modeling plays a vital role and is considered as the basement of report.
+All the visuals will be build upon the data model.